breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 ---
-title: "From English Major to Software Engineer"
+title: "From english major to software engineer"
 date: "2020-06-20"
 description: "People are often surprised by my background.
 Here's how I took an untraditional path into the software industry."
 ---